Data Centers in Massachusetts

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Massachusetts offers a significant sales and use tax exemption on the purchase of qualified data center equipment for eligible operators.
-This incentive directly reduces the capital expenditure required for building out or refreshing hardware.
+Tax Advantage For Data Centers: Massachusetts provides a significant sales and use tax exemption on the purchase of qualified data center equipment for eligible operators.
+This incentive directly reduces the capital expenditure required to build or expand data center infrastructure, lowering the total cost of ownership.

 Natural Disaster Risk